Texas Driver's License

 Required Documents

-- Proof of U.S. citizenship or lawful presence (e.g., U.S. passport, birth certificate)
+- Proof of U.S. citizenship or lawful presence (U.S. passport, U.S. birth certificate, certificate of naturalization, or permanent resident card)

-- Proof of completion of an approved driver education course (if under 25)
+- Proof of completion of an approved driver education course (under 25)

 Fees & Costs